 Vegetable Biryani Rice is a bold, spiced, flavorful basmati rice dish baked with healthy, roasted vegetables.
 This Indian inspired vegetarian recipe is great as a side dish, a light dinner, or a filling lunch!

 Easy Homemade Veg Biryani

-Make it for dinner, for lunch, as a side dish, or even for breakfast, if you must. 😀 It doesn’t matter to me, so long as you get in on this goodness! 🍴
+Make it for dinner, lunch, as a side dish, or even breakfast, if you must.
+It doesn’t matter to me, so long as you get in on this goodness!

 What is Biryani Rice?

-Biryani is a traditional Indian dish that consists of meat, rice (usually a mix of kinds), and a number of Indian spices.
+Biryani is a traditional Indian dish made with meat, rice, and several Indian spices.
 Vegetable biryani, as you probably guessed, excludes the meat and is instead made up of curry-seasoned basmati rice and vegetables.
-I like to use potatoes, cauliflower, and green beans in mine, but feel free to make it your own with other vegetable substitutions.
+I like to use potatoes, cauliflower, and green beans in mine but feel free to make it your own with other vegetable substitutions.

 - Vegetable Oil: This is to heat and roast the vegetables in.

 - Vegetables: I used cauliflower (broken into very small florets), potatoes (peeled and cubed), yellow onion (sliced), and trimmed green beans (halved).